© 2020–2023 1st Money UK Holdings Ltd. All rights reserved.

 Keep in mind that:

-• Payroll admins usually need at least five days delay, to look at timesheets, and approve expense claims.
+• Payroll admins usually need at least a few days delay, to look at timesheets, and approve expense claims.

 • However, in some countries, there's rules to limit the maximum number of days delay.

-• Also, once the pay schedule's have paystubs paid, a "Schedule locked" message shows, and it can't be changed anymore.
+• Also, once the pay schedule has some payslips that've been filed, a "Schedule locked" message shows, and it can't be changed anymore.

 And that's it!
 That's all you need to do to set a delay between a pay period's last working day, and its payday!